zamir5895/zamir5895/README.md

 ## 🚀 About me

-Third-year Computer Science student at UTEC 👨‍💻
+Four-year Computer Science student at UTEC 👨‍💻
 Passionate about web development and ML.

 <!--